only child triangle family - Boston Moms

 One of the greatest things about a Boston summer is the close proximity to nearly 200 miles of Massachusetts coastline.
-What does that mean, exactly?
 Get that sunscreen ready, because we’re going to the BEACH!

-There are many fantastic places to get your toes in the sand that are just a hop, skip, jump — and splash! — from Beantown.
+There are many fantastic places to get your toes in the sand that are just a hop, skip, jump — and splash! — from the city.
+From the North Shore to the South Shore and everywhere in between, these family-friendly Boston-area beaches are the best!

 Constitution Beach